Cognigy/WebchatClient/README.md

                         console.log(error);
                     });

-                // a bit js code to make our button work var button = document.getElementById("button");
+                /** a bit js code to make our button work */ const button = document.getElementById("button");
                 if(button !== null) {
                     button.onclick = function() {
-                        // toggles the microphone on/off.
-The transcript output will be send to
-                        // the onRecEnd method which you can register using "client.registerOnRecEnd" client.toggleRec();
+                        /** toggles the microphone on/off.
+The transcript output will be send to the onRecEnd method which you can register using 'client.registerOnRecEnd' */ client.toggleRec();
                     }
                 }